rmit-ir/SummaryRank/README.md

 Chen, Liang Pang, W. Bruce Croft, Jiafeng Guo and Falk Scholer.
 Beyond factoid
 QA: Effective methods for non-factoid answer sentence retrieval.
 In *Proceedings of ECIR '16*, pages 115&ndash;128.
 Springer, 2016.

+<a name="yulianti_2016_using"></a> Evi Yulianti, Ruey-Cheng Chen, Falk Scholer,
+and Mark Sanderson.
+Using Semantic and Context Features for Answer Summary Extraction.
+In *Proceedings of ADCS '16*, pages 81-84.
+ACM, 2016.